herangitbooks/www.3dic.xyz/en/Cu-adhesive-hybrid-bonding.md

 ## Research Highlights

 1. Cu/adhesive hybrid bonding is conducted with pre-bonding treatment in H-containing HCOOH vapor ambient.
-2. A low-temperature \(**sub-200°C**\) “Cu-first” hybrid bonding approach is realized.
+2. A low-temperature \(sub-200°C\) _**Cu-first hybrid bonding approach**_ is realized.
 3. The present method enables excellent Cu–Cu bonding with shear strength above 100 MPa at 180–200 °C.
 4. The surface treatment is friendly to the cyclo-olefin polymer \(COP\) adhesive.
 5. Seamless Cu/adhesive hybrid bonding has been successfully demonstrated at 180 °C.
-6. The advantages of the present hybrid process is small thermal stress, high throughput, and low cost.
+6. The advantages of the present hybrid process are small thermal stress, high throughput, and low cost.

 ## Cu/Adhesive Hybrid Bonding in H-containing HCOOH Vapor Ambient